-Parties have the freedom to agree on the procedure to be followed by the arbitral tribunal in conducting the proceedings.
+Generally, parties may agree on the procedure to be adopted for arbitration.
+They may also adopt the procedural rules of an arbitration institution.
 In the absence of such an agreement, the arbitral tribunal may conduct the arbitration in the manner it considers appropriate.
 In either case, the arbitral tribunal has the obligation to abide by the principle of equal treatment of the parties in the proceedings, and ensure that each party is given an opportunity to present its case.